chyavanphadke/Physical-Design_using_OpenLANE_and_Sky130/README.md

 #### 4. Routing
 -   FastRoute - Performs global routing to generate a guide file for the detailed router
 -   TritonRoute - Performs detailed routing from global routing guides
--   SPEF-Extractor - Performs SPEF extraction that include parasitic information
+-   SPEF-Extractor - Performs SPEF extraction that includes parasitic information

 #### 5. GDSII Generation
 -   Magic - Streams out the final GDSII layout file from the routed def